-When substituted service on a statutory agent is allowed, the designee is not the serving but for receiving process on the defendant's behalf...A certificate... from the Secretary of State conclusively establishes that process was served...
+When substituted service on a statutory

+agent is allowed, the designee is not an agent for the serving but for receiving process on the defendant's behalf...A certificate... from the Secretary of State conclusively establishes that process was served...
 As the purpose of Rule 107 is to establish whether there has been proper citation and service, the Secretary's certificate fulfills that purpose.

 We recognize that service of a defective citation through substituted service on the Secretary of State could mislead a defendant and lead to an improper default judgment.
 In such cases, a defendant may bring a bill of review and establish those facts...
 But Campus was not misled here because - as it had failed to update addresses for its registered agent and registered office - it never received anything the Secretary sent.
-Accordingly, Campus was failing to comply with its statutory duties.
+Accordingly, Campus was negligent in failing to comply with its statutory duties.
 See, e.g., Tex.
 Bus.
 Corp.
 Act arts 2.10, 2.10-1, 8.09).
 Campus Invs., Inc. v.
-Cullever, 144 (Tex.
+Cullever, 144 S.W.3d 464 (Tex.
 2004).